AIgen/df-posthoc-calibration/README.md

 hb = HB_binary(n_bins=15)
 hb.fit(base_probs, true_labels)
 ```
-That's it, histogram binning can now be used to make calibrated predictions.
+That's it, `hb` can now be used to make calibrated predictions.
 Let the base model probabilities on some new data be `base_probs_test` (a 1D `numpy` vector of floats).
 Then
 ```python
 calibrated_probs_test = hb.predict_proba(base_probs_test)
 ```